zhonghan721/tp/docs/UserGuide.md

 **Q: How do I report a bug?**

-A: You can raise a bug repoort on our [GitHub repository](https://github.com/AY2324S1-CS2103T-T13-3/tp/issues)
+A: You can raise a bug report on our [GitHub repository](https://github.com/AY2324S1-CS2103T-T13-3/tp/issues)

 **Q: How do I import my data from another software?**